Yeshu: Ben Pandera and ben Stada

 Another title found in the Tosefta and Talmud is ben Stada (son of Stada).
 However, in Shabbat 104b and Sanhedrin 67a in the Babylonian Talmud, a passage is found that some have interpreted as equating ben Pandera with ben Stada.
 The passage is in the form of a Talmudic debate in which various voices make statements, each refuting the previous statement.
 In such debates the various statements and their refutations are often of a Midrashic nature, sometimes incorporating subtle humour and should not always be taken at face value.
 The purpose of the passage is to arrive at a Midrashic meaning for the term Stada.

 Shabbat 104b relates that a ben Stada brought magic from Egypt in incisions in his flesh.
 Sanhedrin 67a relates that a ben-Stada was caught by hidden observers and hanged in the town of Lod on the eve of Passover.
 The debate then follows.
 It begins by asking if this was not ben Pandera rather than ben Stada.
 This is refuted by the claim that it is both, his mother's husband was Stada but her lover was Pandera.
-This is countered with the claim the husband was Pappos ben Yehuda (a 2nd-century figure elsewhere remembered as having locked up his unfaithful wife and visiting Rabbi Akiva in jail after the Bar-Kokhba revolt) and that the mother was named Stada.
+This is countered with the claim the husband was Pappos ben Yehuda (a 2nd-century AD figure elsewhere remembered as having locked up his unfaithful wife and visiting Rabbi Akiva in jail after the Bar-Kokhba revolt) and that the mother was named Stada.
 This is then refuted by the claim that the mother was named Miriam, the dresser of women's hair, but that she had gone astray from her husband (a Miriam the daughter of Bilgah, is mentioned elsewhere as having had an affair with a Roman soldier).
 In Aramaic, "gone astray" is satat da, thus a Midrashic meaning for the term Stada is obtained.
 Real historical relationships between the figures mentioned cannot be inferred due to the Midrashic nature of the debate.
 Pappos and Miriam might have been introduced simply as a result of their being remembered in connection with a theme of a woman having gone astray.

 Ben-Stada is also mentioned in the Jerusalem Talmud.
 In Shabbat 12:4 III he is mentioned as having learnt by cutting marks in his flesh.
 In Sanhedrin 7:12 I he is mentioned as an example of someone caught by hidden observers and subsequently stoned.
 This information is paralleled in the Tosefta in Shabbat 11:15 and Sanhedrin 10:11 respectively.